Faculty & Staff

-Her recordings include Das Rheingold with Cleveland Orchestra for Decca; Mahler’s Symphony No. 2 with the Israel Philharmonic Orchestra and La bohème, both for Teldec; Lehár’s Der Tsarevitch and The Land of Smiles for Telarc, and live recordings of Herodiade (opposite Plácido Domingo) and Guillaume Tell with the Vienna State Opera.
+Her recordings include Das Rheingold with Cleveland Orchestra (Decca); Mahler’s Symphony No. 2 with the Israel Philharmonic Orchestra and La bohème (both for Teldec); Lehár’s Der Tsarevitch and The Land of Smiles (Telarc), and live recordings of Herodiade (opposite Plácido Domingo) and Guillaume Tell with the Vienna State Opera.

-Gustafson is also an artist in residence at Northwestern University.
+In addition to teaching at Mason Gross, Gustafson is artist in residence at Northwestern University.